Bridgwater tidal barrier: 21st century barrier proposals

+Construction

-Works on the site started in May 2023, beginning with an access road from the western bank by the village of Chilton Trinity.
-The road is now named Barrier Way, and from April 2024 onwards, it provides a route to the site of the works.
+Works on the site started in May 2023, beginning with an access road on the western bank of the river from the village of Chilton Trinity.
+A bypass channel was also created in 2023 to allow for the foundations to be built in the river, and in February 2025, the whole project was costed at £249 million.
+The western bank road is now named Barrier Way, and from April 2024 onwards, it provides a route to the site of the works.
 In March 2025, a jack-up barge (the Haven SeaSeven) arrived on site to allow a stable platform in the marine environment, such as allowing a cofferdam to be built.

 When complete, the scheme will provide protection for 11,300 homes, and 1,500 businesses along the river, which is tidal up until Oath Lock, some 9 mi upstream of Bridgwater.
 The scheme will also see construction of new flood defences downstream of the barrier, and improvements to the fish and eel passes at twelve locations upstream of the barrier.
 The design of the barrier has two vertical lift gates that can be dropped down to stem the flow of an incoming tide, and the location will also provide a pedestrian footbridge across the river.
 The two gates are expected to be 15 m wide, and 10 m high, and it is anticipated that the gates will operate one to five times each year for flood protection, and up to 30 times annually for maintenance.
-A bypass channel was created in 2023 to allow for the foundations to be built in the river, and in February 2025, the whole project was costed at £249 million.